ClementGre/Awalnet/README.md

 ❌ Add the ability to save played games so they can be reviewed later.

 ❌ Free to your imagination, player rankings (Wikipedia article on Elo rating), tournament organization, adapting it to another game, etc.

+# AI USED :
+github copilot - chatGPT 5